Mine: Chapin Mine, Iron Mountain, MI

 1891.
 Noted to be the second highest producing Bessemer iron ore mine in Michigan.
 At this time, owned by the Schlesinger syndicate with ore being sent to Escanaba docks via the Schlesinger railroad ore route (later the C&NW ore subdivision).
 Reported to be shipping five daily trains of fifty cars each.
 [DFP-1891-0202]

 1896.
 June 15.
 IRON MOUNTAIN, June 15---An attempt was made Sunday night to kill Captain Martin Goldsworthy and family of the Chapin mine.
 Two sticks of dynamite were exploded under their house, wrecking the structure badly.
 Nobody was injured.
 There have been no troubles at the Chapin mine and the men are apparently contented.
-It is thought the act was committed by men whom Captain Goldsworthy had refused to employ.--[Kalamazoo Gazette, June 19, 1896]
+It is thought the act was committed by men whom Captain Goldsworthy had refused to employ.
+[Kalamazoo Gazette, June 19, 1896]

 1896.
 The St. Paul company have removed their side-tracks leading to the Chapin mine.
 The North-Western will handle the entire output this season, which will increase the shipments from Escanaba very materially.
 [DD-1896-0415]

 1896.
 August.
 Wednesday, just before six o'clock, a train of ten loaded ore cars was being let down from the C shaft of the Chapin mine, and at the same time a train of empties was being pushed up from the main track.
-It was during the hardest part of the rain, which probably accounts for the train men not seeing each other in sea son to prevent the collision.
+It was during the hardest part of the rain, which probably accounts for the train men not seeing each other to prevent the collision.
 The trains met just back of the Chapin mine office, and a bad smashup occurred.
 One of the locomotives was rolled down the embankment and lay bottom up, while several cars were smashed up and scattered about on both sides of the track.
 The other locomotive was also considerably damaged.
 Fortunately the train men jumped in time to save themselves and no one was hurt.
 The wrecking train was put to work early next morning gathering up the pieces, and the track is now clear.
 [RTR-1896-0805]

 1901 .June 4.
 Chapin Mine, Iron Mountain, Dickenson Co. - Dynamite explosion causing 8 fatalities.

 1911.
 CHAPIN MINE.
 The Chapin Mine is located in Iron Mountain, Michigan, and is a property of the Oliver Iron Mining Company, and has been in operation since 1879.
-The Chapin has three shafts, the “B” Chapin, No. 2 Hamilton and “C” Ludington.
-“B” Chapin is at this time, idle on account of alterations being made to its hoisting plant.
+The Chapin has three shafts, the “B” Chapin, No. 2 Hamilton, and “C” Ludington.
+“B” Chapin is at this time idle on account of alterations being made to its hoisting plant.
 No. 2 Hamilton, since the sinking of “C” Ludington was completed, has been used for hoisting and lowering men and timber only.
 Pumps are also located on the 12th and 16th levels of this shaft, which, until the Cornish pumping plant was placed in operation, were used for pumping all the coming water in the Chapin Mine.

 Since the date of the last meeting of the Institute on the Menominee Range (1905), a few changes have taken place in the way of equipment at the Chapin, which might here be briefly described.
 The sinking of “C” Ludington shaft has been completed.
 At this shaft the entire product of the mine is hoisted, and here, also, the greater portion of the pumping from this property is carried on “C” Ludington shaft is 10’ 4” by 21’ 3”; is steel lined and has a depth of 1,522 feet, or is down to what is known as the 17th level.
 The shaft has two skip compartments, each 5’x6’; one cage, 5’x10’ 4”, and one compartment 9’ 3”x10’ 4”, used for ladderway, pump columns, air lines, electric wires, etc. Two five ton skips are operated in this shaft; the product of the mine being hoisted from what is termed the 14th, or main working level, and which is located 1,201 feet from the surface.